popphp/docs/user_guide/databases.rst

 The above adapter objects are all instances of `Pop\\Db\\Adapter\\AbstractAdapter`, which implements the `Pop\\Db\\Adapter\\AdapterInterface` interface.
-If necessary, you can use that underlying foundation to build your own database adapter to facilitate your database needs for you application.
+If necessary, you can use that underlying foundation to build your own database adapter to facilitate your database needs for your application.

 Querying a Database
 -------------------